-Depending on the size of your venture, you may need to seek financing from an “angel” or from a venture capital firm.
-Most small businesses begin with private financing from credit cards, personal loans, help from the family, and so on.
+Depending on the size and goals of your venture, you may need to seek financing from an “angel” investor or from a venture capital firm.
+But, most small businesses begin with a loan, financing from credit cards, help from friends and family, and so on.

 - Angel investment (similar to venture capital)